HL7/davinci-ehrx/input/intro-notes/StructureDefinition-hrex-provenance-notes.md

 ### Handling agents with multiple roles

 In general, the most important role to capture is "author".
 If they are the only role present, the presumption is that they are also the enterer, performer, verifier, legal, attester, informant, etc.  Specifying other roles is only necessary if they *differ* from the author.
 Not all systems will necessarily track all participants.
-Roles other than author only need to be shared if the system captures them and feels they may be relevant to downstream use of the information.
+Roles other than author only need to be shared if the system captures them and feels they might be relevant to downstream use of the information.

 ### Populating `onBehalfOf`